Call Mon-Sun:

 Does Cymbalta Addiction Respond to Addiction Treatment?

-When a heroin addict develops tolerance they will increase their dosage to produce the same effects as before.
-When Cymbalta begins to “not work as well”, that indicates that medication tolerance is occurring.
-It is very similar to the above scenario with the heroin user, except it is the doctor who increases the dosage for you.
-There are many prescription drugs that are known for addictive properties such as morphine or Percocets©.
-Street drugs are addictive because of their mechanism, not because they were bought on the street.
+keys to addiction treatmentDrugs are addictive because of their mechanism, not because they were bought on the street.
 Many classifications of medications can cause addiction and the mechanics are surprisingly similar.
-Cymbalta addiction may seem less likely, possibly because antidepressants are not typically used recreationally, the way heroin or crack might be, but it is a real and actual phenomenon with clear characteristics.
+Cymbalta addiction may seem less likely, possibly because antidepressants are not typically used recreationally.
+Antidepressant dependence or addiction is a real and actual phenomenon with clearly recognizable characteristics.
 Using antidepressants to cover up depression doesn’t remove any actual real-life problems — the problems are still there and the drug will not make them disappear.
 That is where a recovery program can be helpful.
-Cymbalta addiction help such as counseling and nutritional neurotransmitter rehabilitation can be provided to overcome the many factors that are keeping drug dependence in place.
-Nutritional supports are effective for some, such as magnesium, omega-three fatty acids, and other important raw materials for brain health.14,15 Addressing the many layers of depression, anxiety, or other health conditions in natural and healthy ways, effectively supports recovery from Cymbalta addiction in the long term.
+Cymbalta addiction or dependence responds to help such as counseling and nutritional neurotransmitter rehabilitation as well as slow tapering.
+These actions are needed to overcome the many factors that are keeping drug dependence in place.

 A thorough program to address Cymbalta addiction or dependence at Alternative to Meds Center utilizes nutritional therapies, Equine therapy, counseling, neurotoxin cleansing, safe and gradual Cymbalta tapering, IV treatments, and many, many other therapeutic aids to recovery.4-6